 A study, published in the Annals of Pharmacotherapy , relates the story of a 34 year old woman who noticed hair loss after she began taking anidulafungin at a dose of 100 mg per day.
 After being on this prescription antifungal for one month, the woman noticed significantly greater hair loss than usual.
 After 3 months of using the drug, the patient stopped taking the drug as she was noticing it was very easy to pull out her hair, had more hair loss, and began to develop alopecia plaques of 1 to 2 cm in size.
 After terminating the anidulafungin regimen, the hair loss stopped.

 Other azole antifungal drugs have been known to cause hair loss as well.
 The study stated alopecia is a common side effect of voriconazole, a rare side effect of fluconazole and ketoconazole, and an uncommon side effect of itraconazole.
-Thus, given the wide breadth of azole drugs that can cause hair loss, your hair loss may be due to one of these drugs.
-The possible relation between your Candida infection and your hair loss would then be a spurious correlation--the true cause being the antifungal you're using.
+Thus, given the wide breadth of azole drugs that can cause hair loss, this condition may be due to one of these drugs.
+The possible relation between your Candida infection and your hair loss would then be a spurious correlation—the true cause being the antifungal you're using.

-Another more comprehensive study (in terms of higher individuals examined), that looked at hair loss caused by fluconazole, was published in the Annals of Internal Medicine [123.5 (1995): 354-357].
-The study found that 17 of a group of 136 patients on fluconazole--about 12.5%--had hair loss.
+Another more comprehensive study, that looked at hair loss caused by fluconazole, was published in the Annals of Internal Medicine [123.5 (1995): 354-357].
+The study found that 17 of a group of 136 patients on fluconazole—about 12.5%—had hair loss.
 In another group of 40 patients on fluconazole, 8 (20%) had hair loss.
 Many of the patients in the study were on high doses of fluconazole; some received 400 mg daily for an average of about 7 months.
 Hair loss, on average, started after 3 months of the fluconazole treatment regimen.
 The scalp area was affected in all of those who had hair loss; one third of the patients also had hair loss on other areas of their bodies.
 The hair loss caused by this drug resolved within 6 months since discontinuation of fluconazole or reducing the dosage by a minimum of 50%.
 The concluding remarks of the researchers stated the following about alopecia induced by fluconazole:

 In summary, substantial alopecia appears to be much more commonly associated with fluconazole than was previously recognized, particularly when the drug is given at larger doses (400 mg / day) and for prolonged periods (2 months).
 The pattern of hair loss almost always involves the scalp and may involve other sites.
 The alopecia reverses with discontinuation of fluconazole therapy or dose reduction.
 This adverse event does not appear to be linked to other toxicities, such as liver function abnormalities, impotence, or gastrointestinal disturbances.